In-distribution adversarial attacks on object recognition models using gradient-free search: Graphics pipeline to generate dataset of camera and lighting variations

-\subsubsection{3D Scene Setup}
+\subsection{3D Scene Setup}

-All rendering was done using the open-source rendering pipeline Redner~\cite{li2018differentiable}.
 Each scene contains one camera, one 3D model and 1-4 lights.
-To ensure there are no spurious correlations between object category, texture and background~\cite{geirhos2018imagenet}, the texture for all ShapeNet~\cite{chang2015shapenet} objects was replaced with a simple diffuse material and the background was kept constant.
+To ensure no spuri- ous correlations with object texture [17], texture for all ShapeNet objects was replaced with a simple diffuse material and the background was kept constant to ensure no spurious correlations between foreground and background.
 Thus, every scene is completely parametrized by the camera and the light parameters.
-As shown in Fig.~\ref{fig:camera_illustration}(a), camera parameters are 10 dimensional: one dimension for the FOV (field of view of camera lens), and three dimensions each for the Camera Position (coordinates of camera center), Look At (point on the canvas where the camera looks), and the UP vector (rotation of camera).
+As shown in Fig.~\ref{fig:fig_schematic}, camera parameters are 10 Dimensional: one dimension for the FOV (field of view of camera lens), and three dimensions each for the Camera Position (coordi- nates of camera center), Look At (point on the canvas where the camera looks), and the UP vector (rotation of camera).
 Analogously, lights are represented by 11 dimensions - two dimensions for the Light Size, and three each for Light Position, light Look At and RGB color intensity.
-Multiple lights ensure that scenes contain complex lighting scenarios including multiple colors and self-shadows.
-Thus, our scenes are $(11n+10)$ dimensional, where $n$ is the number of lights.
+Multiple lights ensure that scenes contain complex mixed lighting, including self-shadows.
+Thus, our scenes are (11n + 10) dimensional, where n is the number of lights.
 There is a one-to-one mapping between the pixel space (rendered images) and this low dimensional scene representation.

-\subsubsection{Unbiased, uniform sampling of scene parameters}
+\subsection{Unbiased, uniform sampling of scene parameters}

 To ensure an unbiased distribution over different viewpoints, locations on the frame, perspective projections and colors, we ensured that scene parameters follow a uniform distribution.
 Concretely, camera and light positions were sampled from a uniform distribution on a spherical shell with a fixed minimum and maximum radius.
 The Up Vector was uniformly distributed across range of all possible camera rotations, and RGB light intensities were uniformly distributed across all possible colors.
 Camera and light Look At positions were uniformly distributed while ensuring the object stays in frame and is well-lit (frame size depends on Camera Position and FOV).
 Finally, Light Size and camera FOV were uniformly sampled 2D and 1D vectors.
-Below we specify the hyper-parameters for rendering, along with the exact distribution for each scene parameter and the corresponding sampling technique used to sample from these distributions.
+Hyper-parameters for rendering, along with the exact distribution for each scene parameter and the corresponding sampling technique used to sample from these distributions are reported in the supplement.